 Woodside's Asset Manager at the Karratha Gas Plant, Andrew Lobb, said 'growing our own' was a key focus for Woodside.

-"By working with EAG we are creating a pipeline of skilled personnel to operate our facilities into the future," Andrew said.
+"We are creating a pipeline of skilled personnel to operate our facilities into the future," Andrew said.

 "Wherever possible, we take on residential trainees and apprentices to give locals the opportunity to complete training and gain full-time employment here in Karratha".